Chase Sapphire Preferred or Capital One Venture: Which card is better?

 Winner: It’s a tie

-For most folks, the Chase Sapphire Preferred is a better deal.
+For most, the Chase Sapphire Preferred is a better deal.
 It edges out the Capital One Venture card in most areas, and Chase Ultimate Rewards points are more valuable because of the better redemption rate through the Chase Ultimate Rewards portal and by transferring points to popular airline and hotel programs.

 - Best sign-up bonus: Chase Sapphire Preferred offers $250+ more value